Fornix of the Brain

 - Fibers from the dorsal fornix reach the splenial gyrus and the gyrus cinguli.

-a.
-Column of the Fornix: This part is supplied by:
+The column of the fornix is supplied by:

 - Perforating branches of the hypothalamic arteries